EnduroEntrance/php-fpm-guard/README.md

 ### 1.)
 Php-fpm Service Response Is Too Slow
 Php-fpm-guard checks all php-fpm services in every 10 seconds.
 It sends a very minimal request to a php-fpm server (/ping).

+If the response time bigger than 6 seconds, php-fpm-guard do not wait too.

 If the response time is bigger than 4 seconds, then php-fpm-guard
 - restarts the php-fpm server
 - writes message to the php-fpm log file
-- write /status response content into the pfg subdirectory
+- NOT writes /status response content into any file

-If the response time bigger than 6 seconds, php-fpm-guard do not wait too.
+If the response time is between 3 and 4 seconds, php-fpm-guard

-If the response time less than 5 seconds, but it more than 3 seconds, php-fpm-guard only writes message to the php-fpm log file.
+- writes message to the php-fpm log file.
+- writes /status response content into the pfg subdirectory

 ### 2.)
 Php-fpm Gives An Invalid Response
-The /ping request response is fix if the php-fpm service works perfectly.
+The /ping request response is fix if the php-fpm service works properly.

-If the /ping response differs from the standard (sotred in bash script), it
+If the /ping response differs from the standard (sotred in bash script) response, it
 - writes message to the php-fpm log file
-- write /status response content into the pfg subdirectory
+- writes /status response content into the pfg subdirectory

-Currently even not restart if.
-It is under construction.
+Currently php-fpm-guard does not even restart the php-fpm service.
+It is under construction...